realityendshere/ella-sparse/README.md

 * fetch data gradually or as the UI needs it
 * maintain the illusion of a high-performance, fully functioning app for customers

-While most array functionality isn't implemented fully yet, Emberella Sparse the parts that are implemented work great with [Emberella Treadmill](https://github.com/realityendshere/ella-treadmill).
+While most array functionality isn't implemented fully yet, the parts of Emberella Sparse that are implemented work great with [Emberella Treadmill](https://github.com/realityendshere/ella-treadmill).

 ## Requirements